'Half of the US population will experience some form of significant neck pain in their lifetime.'

 - American College of Occupational and Environmental Medicine

-Sleeping, sitting, reading, working, driving and virutally any movement can hurt.
+Sleeping, sitting, reading, working, driving, and virtually any movement can hurt.

-The cervical spine consists of 7 small vertebrae separated by shock absorbing disks between vertebrae 2-7, muscles, tendons and ligaments.
-It is responsible for supporting the total weight of the head all while allowing for movement in all directions.
+The cervical spine consists of 7 small vertebrae separated by shock-absorbing disks between vertebrae 2-7, muscles, tendons, and ligaments.
+It is responsible for supporting the head's total weight while allowing for movement in all directions.

 The cervical vertebrae also provide an avenue for the vertebral arteries to travel up and into the base of the skull. (modeled in red)

-The space created by the the juncture of two neighboring vertebra, called the intervertebral foramen, allow for the spinal nerves (modeled in yellow) to emerge from the spinal cord and travel out to our neck, upper back and down to our fingertips.
+The space created by the juncture of two neighboring vertebrae called the intervertebral foramen allows the spinal nerves (modeled in yellow) to emerge from the spinal cord and travel out to our neck and upper back and down to our fingertips.

 Injury and Accidents

-A sudden forced movement of the head or neck in any direction and the resulting “rebound” in the opposite direction is known as whiplash.
+A sudden forced movement of the head or neck in any direction and the resulting “rebound” in the opposite direction is called whiplash.
 This sudden motion injures the surrounding and supporting tissues of the neck and head.
 Muscles react by tightening and contracting, which can result in pain and stiffness.
-Severe whiplash can also be associated with injury to the intervertebral joints, disks, ligaments, muscles, and nerve roots.
+Severe whiplash can also be associated with the intervertebral joints, discs, ligaments, muscles, and nerve roots.
 Car accidents are the most common cause of whiplash.

 Degenerative disorders such as osteoarthritis, spinal stenosis, and degenerative disk disease directly affect the spine.

-Causes the small nerve passageways in the vertebrae to narrow, compressing and trapping nerve roots.
-Stenosis may cause neck, shoulder, and arm pain, as well as numbness, when these nerves are unable to function normally.
+It causes the tiny nerve passageways in the vertebrae to narrow, compressing and trapping nerve roots.
+Stenosis may cause neck, shoulder, and arm pain and numbness when these nerves are unable to function normally.